Ranau District: Under British North Borneo Company

 During the British North Borneo Company administration beginning in the 19th century, Ranau was governed under the Province Dent.
 Later it organised as a substation of Tambunan with a Government station under the Interior Residency.
 Ranau was connected to the West Coast Residency only by a bridle road and by a southerly bridle path 64 km to Tambunan.
 Telegraph line was also available from Ranau to Tambunan.

 The Ranau plain and its surrounding hilly areas were historically inhabited by Dusun farmers who practised shifting cultivation.
 Their major staple crops were upland rice and lowland wet rice.
 Natives from Ranau would go to large tamu (native market) at nearby districts to sell and buy, or exchange goods using the barter system.
-Tobacco, a major export item for the Company, was successfully cultivated in extensive parts of Ranau district, especially in the highlands.
+Tobacco, a major export item for the company, was successfully cultivated in extensive parts of Ranau district, especially in the highlands.
 It became an important source of income for Ranau natives.
-At that time, brokers thought that the tobacco produced from highland Ranau and the Interior proper was of high quality compared to that grown down in the lowlands, although the plants were similarly obtained from Ranau.
+At that time, the tobacco produced from highland Ranau and the Interior proper was of high quality compared to that grown down the coast due to the effect of sea wind even though the plants were similarly obtained from Ranau, according to natives and experts.

-Between 1897 and 1898, Mat Salleh built a fort in Ranau; he used it as a base three times during his rebellion against the British North Borneo Company.
+Between 1897 and 1898, Mat Salleh built a fort in Ranau and went there three times during his rebellion against the British North Borneo Company.
 His fort in Ranau was measured at 109 m long and 55 m wide.
-It had a three-sided strong-point on one side and a watch-tower in the middle.
+There was a three-sided strong-point on one side and a watch-tower in the middle.
 The fort was surrounded by a thick earth wall with high strong fence.
 Sharp bamboo stakes were thickly sown into the grounds around the fort.
-Mat Salleh first entered Ranau on 10 February 1897, where he gained many Dusun followers; his influence increased to as far as Inanam.
-The Company was aware of this development.
-It attacked his fort in Ranau on 23 February, which resulted in the death of his father.
+His first appearance in Ranau on 10 February 1897, gained him many Dusun followers which then increased his influence to as far as Inanam.
+The company was aware of this development and launched an attack against his fort in Ranau on 23 February which led to the death of his father.
 Mat Salleh escaped but retreated back to Ranau in July the same year.
 After being tracked down by Captain J.M.
 Reddie and E.H.
-Barraut, Ranau was attacked again but escaped.
+Barraut, Ranau was attacked again but he managed to escape.
 Mat Salleh's final movement to Ranau occurred in November 1897.

 A total of 288 Sikh, Iban and Dayak policemen from Abai Bay and Sandakan led by G. Hewett, George Ormsby, P. Wise, and Adjutant Alfred Jones, were ordered to invade Mat Salleh's fort in Ranau on 13 December 1897.